-*This list is regularly updated with the latest identity theft statistics for 2017 – 2018.
+*This list is regularly updated with the latest identity theft statistics for 2018 – 2019 (plus a few earlier stats thrown in).
 To date, we have compiled over 50 identity theft facts, figures and trends from a wide range of sources and covering a number of different countries.

 As the world continues its relentless march toward all things digital, data is increasingly exposed.
 Each individual consumer’s’ personal information now resides on dozens, if not hundreds of servers across the globe.
 With that fact comes a somewhat obvious result: an increase in identity theft.